 I've had a problem with emotional eating for as long as I can remember.
-It started when I was a teenager and I found I used food as a comfort if I was feeling stressed or anxious about anything.
+It started when I was a teenager and I found I used food as comfort if I was feeling stressed or anxious about anything.
 It wasn't so much of a problem back then because I danced and was fitter than I am now.

 When I had my first child I put on about a stone, this wasn't actually during the pregnancy but in the months that followed when I was so tired and anxious about the responsibility of motherhood.
-The weight continued to creep up and by the time I had my second child I was quite a bit overweight.
+The weight continued to creep up and by the time I had my second child, I was quite a bit overweight.

 I tried many diets, Slimming World, Macros, calorie counting, got a Fitbit and tried really hard to burn more calories than I was eating.
 This would work for a while but I would soon find myself sabotaging my efforts and being back at square one.
 I realised this was much more of a psychological habit than I had previously thought and so I had some counselling to approach the issue.
 The counselling was great and I uncovered way more than just emotional eating habits!
-Relationships, self confidence, self belief were all on the up but I was still left with this ingrained habit of wanting to overeat when life got a bit too much.
+Relationships, self-confidence, self-belief were all on the up but I was still left with this ingrained habit of wanting to overeat when life got a bit too much.

 It was at this point I decided to find a hypnotherapist, I didn't know much about hypnotherapy so searched on Google and found this website!
 I researched the areas that were most relevant to me and found a local hypnotherapist that I felt would be most suited to my needs.
 I have been seeing her for 2 months now, every 2 weeks and I have to say I'm quite astounded by the results.
 One of the things I said I really wanted was to stop thinking about food, it had got to the point where I'd become obsessive about it and it wasn't great for me.
-So the biggest change is that I've become a lot less bothered about eating, I still enjoy it but I've learned to eat when my body is hungry and not just because my mind wants something to sooth my emotions.
+So the biggest change is that I've become a lot less bothered about eating, I still enjoy it but I've learned to eat when my body is hungry and not just because my mind wants something to soothe my emotions.

 There's a lot you can do yourself around this but I feel the hypnotherapy has really helped me to get a handle on things and I'm so please I made that initial contact.
 This is the first time in my life that I'm not restricting what I eat in order to lose weight, my weight has balanced out and is very slowly going down.
 I would rather it this way so this becomes my life rather than a diet where I lose the weight quickly but put it all on again when life throws me a hurdle.